What is Kazano?

 pain or burning when you urinate;

-itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - nausea, upper stomach pain, tiredness, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or

 Common Kazano side effects may include: